abdaber/cryptocurrency_news/README.md

 # Crypto News Aggregator

-A Rust-based service that collects and displays the latest cryptocurrency news from CoinGecko.
+A Rust-based service that collects and displays the latest cryptocurrency news from NewsAPI.

 ## Features

 - Search news by cryptocurrency name or symbol
-- Fetch data from CoinGeckoAPI
+- Fetch data from NewsAPI
 - Display news title, source, date, and summary

 ## Usage